 When you click on the Buy Now button below, it will take you to Paypal.
 Upon receipt of payment you will immediately get a link to download this pdf in your browser.
 You will also receive an email from SendOwl Downloads which will give you a link to download.
+(Check the email linked to your PayPal account.)
 If you have any trouble, just contact me (liesl at homeschoolden dot com)! ~Liesl

 You might also be interested in these related posts:

 - Learning about the Solar System – Including the hands-on kit the kids loved assembling and painting.

 - Earth Science: Timeline of Earth Activity – A Montessori activity that is meant to impress kids with the enormity of time on Earth.